 Dave Alexander, former owner of the Brickskeller in D.C., with Carol at GABF.

-Today is Sebbie Buhler’s 56th birthday.
-Sebbie has been a rep. for Rogue for as long as anyone can remember.
-She can found at beer festivals and other events throughout the country and throughout the year.
+Today is Sebbie Buhler’s 57th birthday.
+Sebbie had been a rep. for Rogue for as long as anyone could remember, though she recently left the company.
+Her face graces the label of Rogue’s Chocolate Stout.
+She could be found at beer festivals and other events throughout the country and throughout the year.
 She’s without a doubt one of the best people in the industry and sets the standard that brewery reps should adopt and emulate.
+She recently left Rogue to help out with her parents business P-Stat, but continues to advocate for better beer.
 Join me in wishing Sebbie a very happy birthday.

 Tom explaining the beers he created for the colonial themed City Tavern.